ian-whitestone/rpi-security-system/README.md

 Other things like disabling notifications, automatically turning the system on/off based on who is home, or panning/tilting the camera can also be controlled through slack.

 Moving the camera is accomplished by adding a [Pan-Tilt Hat](https://shop.pimoroni.com/products/pan-tilt-hat).
-With a simple slack slash command, i.e. `/rotate 30 20`, the camera can be panned to position 30 and tilted to position 20.
+With a simple slack slash command, i.e. `/rotate 30 20`, the camera can be panned to +30 degrees and tilted to +20 degrees.

 <img src="imgs/rotate_demo.gif">